tuanx18/data-engineer-portfolio/README.md

 **Skills**: To determine the water if it is drinkable or not based on the statistics given

-**Technology**: Python, Pandas, Matplotlin, Histplot, Correlation Heatmap, Confusion Matrix, Classification Report, Gaussian Naive Bayes, CatBoost, SMOTE, Binning, Clustering
+**Technology**: Python, Pandas, Matplotlib, Histplot, Correlation Heatmap, Confusion Matrix, Classification Report, Gaussian Naive Bayes, CatBoost, SMOTE, Binning, Clustering

 **Results**: Python was used 100% on this project in order for Data Imputation, Visualization and applying Machine Learning Algorithms including Catboost and Gaussian Naive Bayes